Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 Keystroke POS Point Of Sale Software

-Merges the existing transactions from the merge file KSTRN001.MRG (created by the EXTRACT.EXE utility) into your existing data files.
+Merges the existing transactions from the file EXTRACT.MRG (created by the EXTRACT.EXE utility) into data files.
 Please see the Multi-Store section of your User Guide for complete documentation.

 Supports most of the standard Keystroke command line switches as well as the following special switches: